 Work abroad sounds like an adventure to many people.
-However, jobs at Singapore require more than just the obvious Singapore CV writing and translation, they require thorough preparation.
-You will face problems that probably did not even come to your mind when you decided to seek jobs in Singapore.
+However, jobs in Singapore require more than just the obvious Singapore CV with Singapore cover letter writing and translation, they require thorough preparation.
+You will face problems that probably did not even come to your mind when you decided to seek work in Singapore.

 Do not take too lightly the influence a job search in Singapore can have on the effect of your adventure!
 For instance, you will experience the different immigration rules and practices, strange job application procedures, unfamiliar job candidate selection criteria and out of the ordinary management culture.

 Singapore is known as one of Asia's “Little Tiger” economies, ranking alongside Hong Kong, Taiwan and South Korea.
 Its economy is driven by electronics manufacturing and financial services.
 Singapore is a multicultural nation.
 Close to one-quarter of its population are expatriates or foreign workers from all over the world.

 Due to its location, free port status, well-developed infrastructure and low taxation, Singapore continues to be a regional investment hub and financial center.
 Singapore has a large expatriate European/US community, a reflection of the large representation of overseas companies here.